CGladwin/RayTracing-Directed-Study/README.md

-Going through Ray-tracing in one weekend, and making tweaks here and there.
+*"shapes and colors are all I see"* - Deftones (from the song "Entombed") Going through Ray-tracing in one weekend, and making tweaks here and there.
 Then, building a web app to let users create scenes for raytracing.

 ## GOALS